Child Sexual Exploitation

 Protocols and Guidance

-The Merseyside CSE Protocol May 2016 sets out the multi-agency procedure for tackling child sexual exploitation in Wirral and across Merseyside.
+The CSE Protocol (Aug 17) sets out the multi-agency procedure for tackling child sexual exploitation in Wirral and across Merseyside.
 The protocol details how through the multi-agency child sexual exploitation (MACSE) meetings we can work together to reduce the harm to children and young people from CSE.

 The pan Merseyside CSE Strategy Jan V1 2016 sets out the approach across Merseyside to combat CSE through effective multi-agency and partnership working.